tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

       - *partial liquidation*: sometimes an effective higher market value can be created by partially liquidating parts of the business and distributing that wealth out to the shareholders.

 - **discrimination required in selecting such issues**
+  - there is no doubt that stocks selling well below their liquidation value provides undervalued securities - and consequently profitable opportunities for purchase.
+Regardless, the securities analyst should exercise as much discrimination when selecting between the prospects.
+  - She can lean toward the five developments above (changes in operating policies, liquidation, etc...) if it is deemed that they may occur.
+Also, he can look at satisfactory current earnings and dividend, or a high average earning power in the past.
+The analyst will avoid companies that are losing current assets at a rapid rate and showing no sign of fixing the problem.
+- **bargain of this type**: common stocks that (1) are selling below their liquid asset value, (2) are apparently in no danger of dissipating these assets, and (3) have formerly shown a large earning power on the market price, may be said to belong to a class of investment bargains.
+- *common stock representing the entire business cannot be less safe than a bond having a claim to only a part thereof*
+  - the argument was that the company would have to pay coupon payments to the bond holders, while the dividend payments were unsecure.
+Here, Wall Street confuses the temporary consistency of income with the principle of safety.
+Dividends paid out to stockholders would not make the stock any safer.
+What is happening is that the stockholders turn over their own property.
+A rational stock owner would not surrender complete ownership for a limited claim and 5-6% returns on the investment.

 ### implications of liquidating value, stock holder-management relationships